 Your healthcare provider may suspect NAFLD during a routine checkup if your blood panel shows high levels of certain liver enzymes or your liver appears enlarged on an imaging test.
 They may recommend further blood tests to rule out other causes of elevated liver enzymes.
 They may also want to try a more sensitive imaging test, such as a CT scan or MRI, to get a better look at your liver.

 Another way of diagnosing non-alcohol related liver disease is to take a liver biopsy.
 That means collecting a sample of your liver tissue to test in the lab.
 Your healthcare provider collects the sample by inserting a needle into your liver.
 By analyzing the tissue, they can tell how much fat it has and whether there’s any evidence of steatohepatitis (NASH) or permanent scarring (cirrhosis).

 While there’s no medicine yet to reverse fatty liver disease, diet and lifestyle changes can help.
-Many people find that they can slow, stop and even reverse the fat accumulation in their liver by controlling metabolic factors such as weight, cholesterol (and other blood lipids), blood pressure and blood sugar.
+Many people find that they can slow, stop and even reverse the fat accumulation in their liver by managing metabolic factors such as weight, cholesterol (and other blood lipids), blood pressure and blood sugar.
 However, once NASH progresses to cirrhosis of the liver, the damage becomes more permanent.

 Healthcare providers recommend losing at least 3% to 5% of your body weight to begin to see results in your liver.
 (Current research suggests that even 1% weight loss may improve outcomes.)
 They also recommend that you aim to lose no more than 1 to 2 pounds per week.
 Rapid weight loss can make NAFLD worse.
 Take your time with a conservative diet and exercise program.
 Aim for 30 minutes of exercise a day.